frost242/thomas_dt_styles/README.md

-# darktable_styles
+#Thomas' darktable styles

-My own darktable styles
+Some of my darktable styles (presets)